hashicorp/terraform-provider-aws/website/docs/d/elasticsearch_domain.html.markdown

 * `domain_id` – Unique identifier for the domain.
 * `endpoint` – Domain-specific endpoint used to submit index, search, and data upload requests.
+* `kibana_endpoint` - Domain-specific endpoint used to access the Kibana application.
 * `created` – Status of the creation of the domain.
 * `deleted` – Status of the deletion of the domain.
 * `access_policies` – The policy document attached to the domain.